• Skip to primary navigation

 Easy Cookies and Cream No Spread Sugar Cookie Recipe

-Published: Mar 6, 2021 · Modified: Nov 19, 2022 by Courtney Karl · This post may contain affiliate links ·
+Published: Mar 6, 2021 · Modified: Nov 19, 2024 by Courtney Karl · This post may contain affiliate links ·

 Jump to Recipe Print Recipe

 If you like Oreos and sugar cookies - this recipe is for you!
 My husband does not have a sweet tooth at all (ironic he married a baker), but if there is ever a Cookies and Cream flavor option, he's all in.
 This cookies and cream sugar cookie recipe combines the best of both worlds with a soft sugar cookie and the crunch of an Oreo within.
-If you are more of a plain sugar cookie kind of person, check out this recipe.
+If you are more of a plain sugar cookie kind of person, check out this classic sugar cookie recipe.
 But if you are a cookies and cream lover, let's continue!

 Why you will Love these Cookies and Cream Sugar Cookies